clearlinux/clear-linux-documentation/source/guides/clear/mixer.rst

       $EDITOR ./local-bundles/editors

 #.
-List the bundles in the mix again to confirm removal.
+List the bundles in the mix again to confirm removal of :command:`joe`.

    .. code-block:: bash

       mixer bundle list  --tree

 #.
 Build bundles: